afolabion247/ai-photo-editor/TROUBLESHOOTING.md

 The app now uses `gemini-2.0-flash-exp` which has better free tier limits than the preview models.

 **Free Tier Limits (as of 2024):**
-- **gemini-2.0-flash-exp**:
+- **gemini-2.0-flash-exp-image-generation**:
-  - 15 requests per minute
+  - Supports image generation
-  - 1,500 requests per day
+  - Better quota than preview models
-  - 1 million tokens per minute
+  - Experimental but stable

 - **gemini-2.5-flash-image** (preview):
   - Very limited quota